-A secured loan, or homeowners loan, is a form of personal loan that requires that you use the equity you own in your house as security against the cost of the loan.
-This means that you’ll present less risk to the lender, as if you fail to make your repayments, the lender can take ownership of the equity to cover the cost of the loan.
+A secured home improvement loan, or homeowners loan, is a type of loan that requires you to use the equity you own in your property as security against the loan’s cost.

-Yes, you should still be eligible for a home improvement loan even if you have bad credit, though you may be limited in the size of loan you can get, and may receive a higher interest rate compared to those with a good credit rating.
+Yes, you should still be eligible for a home improvement loan even if you have bad credit.
+However, the loan amount offered might be smaller, and you might have to pay a higher interest rate than someone with a good credit rating.

 The advantage of a secured loan is that it uses your existing equity as security, so lenders are more likely to approve your loan on this basis.
 Your credit rating will have less of an impact on whether you’re approved than it would with an unsecured loan.